Yamanashi: A Wine Lover's Paradise — The Appeal of Grapes and Wine

 ② Fruit Park (Fuefuki City)

-- Located on a scenic hilltop, you can enjoy both grape picking and sightseeing.
+- Located on a scenic hill; you can enjoy not only grape picking but sightseeing as well.

 - Recommended for families with children!